hdfchain/hdfd/docs/README.md

 **5.4 Module Hierarchy**

-The following diagram shows an overview of the hierarchy for the modules provided by the dcrd repository.
+The following diagram shows an overview of the hierarchy for the modules provided by the hdfd repository.

 ![Module Hierarchy](./assets/module_hierarchy.svg)